Emerging Areas in Risk Reduction and Estimating Risk

 Exemestane (Aromasin) and anastrozole (Arimidex)

-Findings from randomized controlled trials of postmenopausal women at high risk of breast cancer have shown the aromatase inhibitors exemestane and anastrozole may reduce the risk of breast cancer by about half [252-253].
+Exemestane and anastrozole are aromatase inhibitor drugs.
+Findings from randomized controlled trials of postmenopausal women at high risk have shown exemestane and anastrozole may reduce the risk of breast cancer by about half [233-234].

-The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-lowering drug options for postmenopausal women at higher risk of breast cancer.
+The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-lowering drug options for postmenopausal women who do not have breast cancer, but are at higher risk of breast cancer.

-However, exemestane and anastrozole don’t have FDA-approval for use in the risk reduction setting.
+However, exemestane and anastrozole aren’t FDA-approved for use in the risk reduction setting.
 They are only FDA-approved for use in breast cancer treatment.

 Learn more about the side effects of aromatase inhibitors.